xy-241/CS-Notes/content/Algorithm/Optimisation/Dynamic Programming.md

 ## Abstract
 ---
 - Also known as **Dynamic Optimisation**
 - Divide a given problems into smaller problems, answers to those smaller problems generate the answer to the given problem.
-We make use of [[Memoization]] to remember the answers to those smaller problems, so we don't re-solve those smaller problems
+We make use of [[Memoization]] to remember the answers to those smaller problems, so we **don't re-solve** those smaller problems

 >[!quote] Dynamic
 > *I wanted to get across the idea that this was dynamic, this was **multistage**, this was **time-varying**.* - **Bellman**
 >
 > So Dynamic programming is also known as **Multistage Optimisation**.
 The multstage here refers to the stages of solving subproblems which deliver the **final optimal answer** to a given problem.

-- There are two main approaches to DP algorithms - [[Algorithm Design#Top-down Approach]] and [[Algorithm Design#Bottom-up Approach]]
+- There are two main approaches to DP algorithms - [[#Top-down DP Approach]] and [[Algorithm Design#Bottom-up Approach]]

 >[!tip] DP Debugging
-> Print out [[#DP Table]] to check any errors.
+> Print out [[Memoization#DP Table]] to check any errors.

 >[!note]- Question Bank